richa912/THANOS/README.md

 1. Yelp review dataset (raw_150k.csv) consisting of 150k reviews is in path Data/Yelp Raw Data.
 2. Text review column (Data/Input Data) from raw_150k.csv is used to create parse trees (Data/Binary Tree Output) using the jar file in the path Data/Binary Tree Jar File.
 The jar file is created using Stanford tree parser with some NLP preprocessing tasks.
 3. Binary tree output is used to create 3 pickle files (Data/Pickle File) named yelp_unk150k.pkl, yelp_parsedtree150k and vocab.pkl.
--yelp_parsedtree150k consits of parsed trees for the reviews.

-a. yelp_parsedtree150k consits of parsed trees for the reviews.
+   - yelp_parsedtree150k consits of parsed trees for the reviews.
-b. yelp_unk150k.pkl consists of list of tokens for each repective tree.
+   - yelp_unk150k.pkl consists of list of tokens for each repective tree.
 The token list consist of the words in the tree in sequential order. the words with liss than 5 frequency in the vocab list of the dataset is replace by 'unk' token.
-For example : ( ( ( ( i ( ( excepted ( a lot ) ) ( from ( this movie ) ) ) ) , ) and ) ( it ( did deliver ) ) ) . )
+     - For example : ( ( ( ( i ( ( excepted ( a lot ) ) ( from ( this movie ) ) ) ) , ) and ) ( it ( did deliver ) ) ) . )
-token list for above tree will be: ['i', 'expected', 'a', 'lot', 'from', 'this', 'movie', ',', 'and', 'it', 'did', 'deliver']
+     - token list for above tree will be: ['i', 'expected', 'a', 'lot', 'from', 'this', 'movie', ',', 'and', 'it', 'did', 'deliver']
-c. vocab.pkl file consists of all the unique words in the dataset created from trees which will be used to create the dictionary of words in our dataset.
+   - vocab.pkl file consists of all the unique words in the dataset created from trees which will be used to create the dictionary of words in our dataset.